 Narrative Research collects personal information from the public only for the following purposes:

 - to conduct quantitative or qualitative marketing and social research;

 - to understand respondent opinions to establish suitability for further quantitative and qualitative marketing and social research; and

 Further reference to “identified purposes” mean the purposes identified in this Principle.

-CRA shall specify orally, electronically or in writing the identified purposes to the respondent at or before the time personal information is collected in a survey.
-Upon request, persons collecting personal information shall explain these identified purposes or refer the individual to a designated person within CRA who can explain the purposes.
+Narrative Research shall specify orally, electronically or in writing the identified purposes to the respondent at or before the time personal information is collected in a survey.
+Upon request, persons collecting personal information shall explain these identified purposes or refer the individual to a designated person within Narrative Research who can explain the purposes.

 When personal information that has been collected is to be used or disclosed for a purpose not previously identified, the new purpose shall be identified prior to use.
 Unless the new purpose is permitted or required by law, the consent of the respondent will be acquired before the information will be used or disclosed for the new purpose.